kiichi/learn-riotjs/README.md

 # learn-riotjs
 Learn modern web programming using Riot4.
 In this course, you will learn 1. fundamental of JavaScript and HTML 2.
 Component Building 3.
 State Management 4.
 HTTP, Routing, and JSON

+At this point, i'm just buiding publishing site using riot itself. this would takes MD files and render into html or pdf.

-I'm planning to write something like below
+I'm planning to write something like below.

 # Outline